-If you’re on a tight time schedule and you want to fit in as much as you can in the North and South Island then getting from Auckland to Wellington in 4 days is going to be a challenge with so much to do but we’re pretty confident we’ve mapped out a great little adventure for you.
+If you’re on a tight time schedule and you want to fit in as much as you can in the North Island then getting from Auckland to Wellington in 4 days is going to be a challenge.
+With so much to see and do, we’re pretty confident we’ve mapped out a great little adventure for you.
 No time for hanging around – let’s GO!

 - Route map with key locations